theoutfield/sc_sncn_motorcontrol/examples/app_control_tuning/doc/index.rst

 The app uses commands up to 3 characters with an optional value.
 The command are executed by pressing enter.
 If no value is entered the default is `0`:

-- ``a``: start the auto offset tuning.
-It automatically update the offset field display.
+- ``ao``: start the auto offset tuning.
+It automatically updates the offset field display.
 If the offset detection fails the offset will be -1.
 If it displays "WRONG POSITION SENSOR POLARITY" you need to change the sensor polarity of ``position_feedback_service()`` and recompile the app.
 After the offset is found you need to make sure that a positive torque command result in a positive velocity/position increment.
 Otherwise the position and velocity controller will not work.
+- ``ac``: start the cogging torque detection.
+It automatically records the cogging torque present in the motor in one mechanical rotation.
+After the torque is recorded, press "ec1" to enable the compensation of the cogging torque
 - ``kp``: print the position PID parameters
 - ``kpp [number]``: set the P coefficient of the Position controller.
 - ``kpi [number]``: set the I coefficient of the Position controller.